-We are dependent on third-party mortgage originators to originate mortgage loans that comply with applicable law and on third-party mortgage servicers to perform the actual day-to-day servicing obligations on the mortgage loans underlying the MSR.
+We acquire our residential mortgage loan and MSR assets from third-party mortgage originators.
+We rely on these third-party originators to originate mortgage loans that comply with applicable law and on third-party mortgage servicers to perform the actual day-to-day servicing obligations on the mortgage loans underlying the MSR.
 Mortgage loan originators and brokers are subject to strict and evolving consumer protection laws and other legal obligations with respect to the origination of residential mortgage loans.
-These laws and regulations include the CFPB's "ability-to-repay" and "qualified mortgage" regulations, which became effective in 2014.
+These laws and regulations include the CFPB's "ability-to-repay" and "qualified mortgage" regulations as well as TRID.
 In addition, there are various other federal, state, and local laws and regulations that are intended to discourage predatory lending practices by residential mortgage loan originators.
-For example, the federal Home Ownership and Equity Protection Act of 1994, or HOEPA, requires lenders to make certain disclosures and comply with certain limitations with respect to loans that are considered to be "high cost" loans, and the Dodd-Frank Acts prohibition on unfair, deceptive, or abusive acts or practices, or UDAAP), which makes it illegal for covered persons or service providers to committing acts or practices in the course of collecting consumer debt, including mortgage debt.
+For example, the federal Home Ownership and Equity Protection Act of 1994, or HOEPA, requires lenders to make certain disclosures and comply with certain limitations with respect to loans that are considered to be "high cost" loans, and the Dodd-Frank Acts prohibition on unfair, deceptive, or abusive acts or practices, or UDAAP, which makes it illegal for covered persons or service providers to commit such acts or practices in the course of originating or collecting consumer debt, including mortgage debt.
 These laws may be highly subjective and open to interpretation and, as a result, a regulator or court may determine that that there has been a violation where an originator or servicer of mortgage loans reasonably believed that the law or requirement had been satisfied.
-Failure or alleged failure originators or servicers to comply with these laws and regulations could subject us, as an assignee or purchaser of these loans or as an investor in MSR or securities backed by these loans, to delays in foreclosure proceedings, increased litigation expenses, monetary penalties and defenses to foreclosure, including by recoupment or setoff of finance charges and fees collected, and in some cases could also result in rescission of the affected residential mortgage loans, which could adversel
+Failure or alleged failure of originators or servicers to comply with these laws and regulations could subject us, as an assignee or purchaser of these loans or as an investor in MSR or securities backed by these loans, to, among other things, delays in foreclosure proceedings, increased litigation expenses, monetary penalties and defenses to foreclosure, including by recoupment or setoff of finance charges and fees collected, and in s

-The final servicing rules promulgated by the CFPB to implement certain sections of Dodd-Frank, which became effective in 2014, include provisions relating to periodic billing statements and disclosures, responding to borrower inquiries and complaints, force-placed insurance, and adjustable rate mortgage interest rate adjustment notices.
+The final servicing rules promulgated by the CFPB to implement certain sections of Dodd-Frank, include provisions relating to periodic billing statements and disclosures, responding to borrower inquiries and complaints, force-placed insurance, and adjustable rate mortgage interest rate adjustment notices.
 Further, the mortgage servicing rules require servicers to, among other things, make good faith early intervention efforts to notify delinquent borrowers of loss mitigation options, to implement specified loss mitigation procedures, and if feasible, exhaust all loss mitigation options before proceeding to foreclosure.
 Proposed updates to further refine these rules have been published and will likely lead to further changes in requirements applicable to servicing mortgage loans.
+In addition, further proposed updates are expected in 2016.